lawrennd/old_talks/_uq/includes/mountain-car-multi-fidelity.md

                   diagrams='../slides/diagrams/uq',
 				  filename='mountain_car_multi_fidelity.html')}

-\newslide{Best Controller with Multi-Fidelity Emulator}
+\subsubsection{Best Controller with Multi-Fidelity Emulator}

-\figure{\includehtml{../slides/diagrams/uq/mountain_car_multi_fidelity.html}{1024}{768}}{Mountain car learnt with multi-fidelity model.
+\figure{\includehtml{../slides/diagrams/uq/mountain_car_multi_fidelity.html}{100%}{auto}}{Mountain car learnt with multi-fidelity model.
 Here 250 observations of the high fidelity simulator and 250 observations of the low fidelity simulator are used to learn the controller.}{mountain-car-multi-fidelity}

 \slides{250 observations of high fidelity simulator and 250 of the low fidelity simulator}
 \notes{And problem solved!
 We see how the problem is also solved with 250 observations of the high fidelity simulator and 250 of the low fidelity simulator.}